 - Break larger examinations into smaller quizzes to be administered over more than one week

-- Turn higher stakes exams into the equivalent of “take home” exams, allowing students to use open notes or open books
+- Turn higher stakes exams into the equivalent of “take home” exams, allowing students to use open notes or open books (putting a time limit on an open book exam can discourage students from being too reliant on their texts)

 - Modify multiple choice exams into essay-based exams, project-based, or presentation-based assessments